python-control/python-control/doc/iosys.rst

 Summing junction
 ----------------

-The :func:`~control.summing_junction` function can be used to create an input/output system that takes the sum of an arbitrary number of inputs.
+The :func:`summing_junction` function can be used to create an input/output system that takes the sum of an arbitrary number of inputs.
 For example, to create an input/output system that takes the sum of three inputs, use the command